 If you have any further questions about the home buying process, let us know by calling our real estate team at 814-866-8840.

-You've just accepted to home buyer's offer to purchase your Erie property!
+You've just accepted a home buyer's offer to purchase your Erie property!
 Congratulations!
 So... what happens now?

 After you've signed the sale agreement, you'll want to revisit the terms and conditions of your sales contract and closing costs.
 Don't worry; your real estate agent will help you prepare for closing on your home.
 Here's what you can expect during the home closing process as an Erie home seller.

 Selling your home rests on a series of terms and conditions, which your agent can help you understand.

 A home inspection is also usually included in the sales agreement as a way for buyers to ensure they're not about to purchase a home with serious maintenance issues.
 Mortgage lenders will also have some conditions for your home—they'll want a title exam, title insurance, termite inspections, and an appraisal to make sure your home is valuable enough to secure the loan.